drunomics/php-project/README.md

 * Edit `phapp.yml` and fill-in your project's attributes.

-* The project is prepared with a basic `.build-gitignore` file that includes the composer generated vendor directory into builds.
-Run `phapp build BRANCH` to build a branch.
+* The project is prepared with a basic `.gitignore-build` file that includes the composer generated vendor directory into builds.
+Run `phapp build:branch BRANCH` to build a branch.